Kashawn-Brown/MicroFlix/modules/movie-service/README.md

     * If `tmdbId` is `null` → it is skipped.
     * If a movie with that `tmdbId` already exists → it is skipped (idempotent).
     * Otherwise a new row is created in `movies`
+    * Poster and backdrop paths from TMDb are stored on the movie so the frontend can display images.
+    * TMDb genre IDs are mapped to genre names and saved into the `genres` + `movie_genres` tables, so each seeded movie comes with a `genres` list.

 ### **Configuration**